hidro-iri/Borinot/operation/2_borinot_bringup.md

     ```
    -A micrortps command will be printed in the Mavlink Shell (terminal).
    - copy/paste the command inside the Mavlink Shell
-   - the command looks like this:
+   - the command looks like this, but copy/paste that on the terminal:
       -  `micrortps_client start -t UDP -i 192.168.0.4`

 2. Start ros2 launch file for the system: